 The drive to Capitol Reel was swift and scenic and ended on "the other side of the middle of nowhere," a place where rocks were plenty and cell towers were few.
 In fact, the easiest way to locate the park is to pull up the domestic wireless coverage maps for Verizon and AT&T, zoom into Utah and find the big empty space.
 It's right about there.

-Torrey was the last place to check email and the gas tank, a park border town along Highway 24 with limited but exceptional sleep-and-eat options, including the charming and historic Torrey Schoolhouse B&B Inn and the family-owned Wild Rabbit Cafe.
+Torrey was the last place to check email and the gas tank.
+The park border town along Highway 24 has limited but exceptional sleep-and-eat options, including the charming and historic Torrey Schoolhouse B&B Inn and the family-owned Wild Rabbit Cafe.
 Among many unique and delicious menu items, they serve organic and fair trade coffee, house baked pastries, breakfast and lunch (the salads are incredible) and they will even pack a lunch for you to take on your adventures in the park and beyond.

 But we didn’t come to Capitol Reef just to eat.